Kate-v2/number_guesser/README.md

   * Should the value maintain what it was last or still revert to the default upon alert?

 * There is currently no validation that the max is greater than and not equal to the min.
-If infact the user does enter these incorrectly, the game will break.
+If the user does enter these incorrectly, the game will break.
 The system may still pick a number answer, but the user is unable to enter any number - all numbers are invalid and an alert appears.